 Given Xinjiang’s size and location, its topography varies widely.
 You can find mountains, desert, and lakes all available for your enjoyment.
 What each area has in common is its beautiful scenery.

 Sometimes the beauty is even mixed with mystery, such as at the famous Kanas Lake.
-Legendary sightings of giant red fish have brought scientists and visitors to this scenic lake nestled among peaks of the Altai Mountains.
-During the 1980s, a team estimated that these fish could be 10 to 15 meters long and weigh up to 4 tons.
-An increase in tourism has led to video recordings that indicate something enormous is moving under the surface of the water.
+Sightings of a giant lake-dwelling creature have brought scientists and visitors to this scenic lake nestled among peaks of the Altai Mountains.
+During the 1980s, a team estimated that this “Chinese Nessie” could be 10 to 15 meters long and weigh up to 4 tons.
+An increase in tourism has led to video recordings that appear to indicate something enormous is moving under the surface of the water.
+More recent speculation has blamed the legend on schools of Siberian trout.

 Welcome to Xinjiang!